civican/legisinfo/42-1/bills/C-55/bill_text.md

 ### Section 35

-      **(1)** A marine protected area is an area of the sea that forms part of the internal waters of Canada, the territorial sea of Canada or the exclusive economic zone of Canada and has been designated under this section **or section 35.1** for special protection for one or more of the following reasons:
+      **(1)** A marine protected area is an area of the sea that forms part of the internal waters of Canada, the territorial sea of Canada or the exclusive economic zone of Canada and has been designated under this section or section 35.1 for special protection for one or more of the following reasons:

+  **(1.1)** Section 35(1) of the Act is amended by striking out "and" at the end of paragraph (d), by adding "and" at the end of paragraph (e) and by adding the following after paragraph (e):

+    the conservation and protection of marine areas for the purpose of maintaining ecological integrity.

+  **(1.2)** Section 35 of the Act is amended by adding the following after subsection (1):

+    **(1.1)** For the purpose of paragraph (1)(f), **ecological integrity** means a condition in which

+      the structure, composition and function of ecosystems are undisturbed by any human activity;

+      natural ecological processes are intact and self-sustaining;

+      ecosystems evolve naturally; and

+      an ecosystem's capacity for self-renewal and its biodiversity are maintained.

   **(2)** Subsection 35(2) of the Act is replaced by the following:

-    **(2)** For the purposes of integrated management plans referred to in sections 31 and 32, the Minister **shall** lead and coordinate the development and implementation of a national **network** of protected areas on behalf of the Government of Canada.
+    **(2)** For the purposes of integrated management plans referred to in sections 31 and 32, the Minister shall lead and coordinate the development and implementation of a national network of **marine** protected areas on behalf of the Government of Canada.

+    **(2.1)** In performing his or her duties and functions under subsection (2), the Minister shall ensure that:

+      clearly identified objectives are set with regard to each marine protected area; and

+      the network of marine protected areas covers diverse habitat types, biogeographic regions and environmental conditions.

   **(3)** Subsection 35(3) of the Act is amended by striking out "and" at the end of paragraph (a) and by replacing paragraph (b) with the following:

-    **delineating zones within** marine protected areas;
+    delineating zones within marine protected areas;

-    **prohibiting** classes of activities within marine protected areas; and
+    prohibiting classes of activities within marine protected areas; and

-    **respecting** any other matter consistent with the purpose of the designation.
+    respecting any other matter consistent with the purpose of the designation.

 ### Section 5